Hot accretion onto spiral galaxies: the origin of extended and warped HI discs: Discussion

-Accretion at large radii, as suggested by the model above (Fig.~\ref{fig:R_hist}), also requires radial inflows within the disc to sustain star formation at inner disc radii.
-This picture is consistent with the `modified accretion disc' model for star-forming discs discussed in \cite{Wang22a, Wang22b}, a version of which is also observed in some simulations \citep{Trapp22, barbaniUnderstandingBaryonCycle2025}.
-In the modified accretion disc model, gas accretes mainly from the outer disc edge and flows inward, while some of the inflow turns into stars or is ejected by outflows at different radii.
-Observational evidence for these inflows in local discs is still inconclusive, since the low predicted inflow velocities of $1-5\kmsmath$ in the inner disc imply that they are hard to identify \citep[e.g.,][]{Trapp22}. \cite{diTeodoro21} argued that $21\,{\rm cm}$ observations rule out such disc inflows, though this result has been questioned in the outer parts due to known degeneracies between signatures of radial inflows and warps \citep{Wang23,syloslabiniBreakingDegeneracyWarps2025}.
+If local spirals accrete mainly from disc outskirts as suggested by the model herein (Fig.~\ref{fig:R_hist}), then radial inflows are needed to transport gas inward to radii where star formation is observed to occur.
+Such radial flows have been suggested by several disc models \citep[\ex][]{krumholzUnifiedModelGalactic2018, Wang22a, Wang22b}, and have beed identified also in some disc simulations \citep{Trapp22, barbaniUnderstandingBaryonCycle2025}.
+Observational evidence for such inflows in local discs remains inconclusive, given the difficulty in identifying the low predicted inflow velocities of $1-5\kmsmath$ in the inner disc \citep[e.g.,][]{Trapp22}. \cite{diTeodoro21} argued that $21\,{\rm cm}$ observations rule out such disc inflows, though this result has been questioned in the outer parts due to known degeneracies between signatures of radial flows and warps \citep{Wang23, zuletaKinematicalSignaturesDistinguishing2024, syloslabiniBreakingDegeneracyWarps2025}.
 In contrast, an observed correlation between mean gas metallicity and the slope of the disc metallicity gradient has been argued to support the existence of radial inflows \citep{lyuDominantRoleCoplanar2025}.
+Our simulations exhibit mild mean inflow velocities in the warp of $v_r\approx0-5\kmsmath$ (Fig.~\ref{fig:track_props}, panel \textit{f}), similar to those required to explain star formation in the inner galaxy if accretion is mainly from the outer edge.
+However, we note that our idealised setup focusing on the CGM does not attempt to realistically model the disc, and thus does not accurately model the torques on disc gas which govern disc flows.
+Specifically, our setup does not include any feedback process or magnetic fields, while star formation is accounted for using a simplified prescription (section~\ref{sec:sim}).
+This will affect pressure gradients, non-axisymmetric perturbations, and viscous stresses in the disc, all of which will affect the predicted torques \citep[e.g.,][]{hopkinsAnalyticModelAngular2011, krumholzUnifiedModelGalactic2018,Trapp22,Wang22a}.
+Incorporating these processes into future simulations of hot accretion will test whether the resulting disc flows are consistent with observed star formation profiles.